brainstormforce/wp-spectra/readme.txt

 * Improvement: Post - Added Compatibility to Custom Post Types and Taxonomies.
 * Fix: Info Box - Call To Action links disabled in backend editor.
 * Fix: Call To Action - Links disabled in backend editor for Link to Complete Box.
+* Fix: Content Timeline - Timline count not updating the content.
 * Fix: Post - CSS issue with Twenty Nineteen theme.

 = 1.10.0 =